Gruppe-Ausschussexterner-Programmierer/color-poll/README.txt

     green was given as a color of luck 4 times green was given as a color of a person's room or dream car once each

+If you want to save this output to a file for later use, add a `--save` behind the query:

+    > view --grün --save
+    Enter file name to store input in: (enter a file name here, ENDING IN ".txt" (e.g.: "output.txt"))
+                                        Note: If the file already exists, it will get overriden.
+    Your output was saved in (directory to your file)

-And that's it - A console dialogue, which can essentially barely do anything, explained in a little over 260 lines.
+And that's it - A console dialogue, which can essentially barely do anything, explained in a little over 300 lines.
 I tried my best to explain everything as simple and easy to understand as I could, however, if there still are questions, I'm happy to help you.
 On the other hand, you practically can't destroy anything - so when in doubt, just try it out.
 Maybe I'll even have time to give you a graphical interface at some point.